 Is this the kind of societal environment we want to cultivate for our children’s

-and this is my second job since completing grad school and moving my husband of well
+FAA contractor since completing grad school and moving my husband of well over a

 Surely I couldn’t be the only one the Charlie has been sticking his fingers on.
 The

 whole game came way too quickly and easily for him.
+He must’ve practiced on others.

-So I’m hiding a camera in a box on my shelf.
-To keep a video diary of what’s going
+So I’m hiding a camera in a box on my shelf – creating a video diary of what’s going

 but none in charge of my work.

 of the office.
 Now the person I enjoy talking to the most is the person I need to